- £875 per week

 - Original beams, exposed stonework, slate floors and other interesting architectural features

-- Great village location, close to the pub, restaurant, cafe, art gallery and coastal walks
+- Close to the pub, restaurant, cafe, art gallery and coastal walks

 - Twin bedroom (note beds are in l-shape)